Rubus aboriginum

+Description

-DescriptionRubus aboriginum is a bushy, viny bramble, up to 6 ft in height and breadth, but often smaller.
+Rubus aboriginum is a bushy, viny bramble, up to 6 ft in height and breadth, but often smaller.
 Branches appear 'hairy' when young, and become smooth as they mature, with infrequent, short, hooked thorns.
 The leaves are ovate, with serrated edges; flowers are white, have five petals, and are about 1 in in diameter.
-The fruits resemble other dewberries or small blackberries.R. aboriginum is very closely related to the northern dewberry, Rubus flagellaris, and is sometimes treated as a subspecies.
+The fruits resemble other dewberries or small blackberries.

+R. aboriginum is very closely related to the northern dewberry, Rubus flagellaris, and is sometimes treated as a subspecies.

 Distribution and habitat

 It is native to the United States and Mexico, primarily in the southern Great Plains with additional populations scattered in the eastern US and in Nuevo León.

 The species typically inhabits areas of rocky soil and partial shade, such as open woodlands and abandoned fields.